ptav/django-copy/README.md

     You can also install a local copy by running `setup.py install` at the top directory of django-copy

+2. `INSTALLED_APPS`

-2. Add `djangocopy` and it's dependencies to `INSTALLED_APPS` in the project settings (see dependencies below)
+    Add `djangocopy` and it's dependencies to `INSTALLED_APPS` in the project settings (see dependencies below)

     ```
     'ckeditor',
     'ckeditor_uploader',
-    'filer'
     'easy_thumbnails',
+    'filer',
+    'mptt',
     'simple_history',
     'djangocopy',
     ```

+5. Middleware

-5. Add `djangocopy.middleware.LocalisationMiddleware` to `MIDDLEWARE` in the project settings file (OR see alternative further below)
+    to enable automatically adding required copy to a view, add `djangocopy.middleware.CopyMiddleware` to `MIDDLEWARE` in the project settings file

+    To enable automated page visit tracking att `djangocopy.middleware.TrackMiddleware` to `MIDDLEWARE`

 ## Configuration